Welcome to The Route 1000 Program

 After 1,000 days of safe driving with no traffic tickets and/or accidents caused by your actions, you will receive a $500 check.

-Please note: A minimum of five students must be registered online five (5) days in advance of the class or it will be cancelled.
-This guideline was set in place to ensure membership dollars and Highway Patrol officers time is well invested.
+Please note: A minimum of five students must be registered online five (5) days in advance of the class or it will be canceled.
+This guideline was established to ensure membership dollars and Highway Patrol officers' time is well invested.
 We understand some areas of the state are more difficult to meet this minimum, therefore, classes that have not met the minimum online registration five (5) days in advance will be assessed on an individual basis as to if the class will be held.